 A fireball was detected in the skies of the southern United States

 More than 30 people in Arkansas, Louisiana and Mississippi reported seeing the exceptionally bright meteor around 8 a.m.
-Wednesday, after hearing thunder in Claiborne County, Mississippi, and neighboring areas, NASA said Thursday.
+Wednesday, following hearing thunder in Claiborne County, Mississippi, and neighboring areas, NASA said Thursday.
 It was initially detected 87 kilometers (54 miles) up the Mississippi River near Alcorn, officials said.

 The object, which scientists called a bolide, was moving southwest at a speed of 88,500 kilometers per hour (55,000 mph), breaking up as it descended into Earth’s atmosphere.
-It disintegrated about 55 kilometers (34 miles) over a swampy area north of the Louisiana community of Minorca.
+It disintegrated regarding 55 kilometers (34 miles) over a swampy area north of the Louisiana community of Minorca.

 A witness told the Vicksburg Post that she heard a loud noise and looked up and saw “an orange ball of fire the size of a basketball, with a white tail,” moving west toward the Mississippi River.